MartinArmstrongAU/CP3407_Group_Project/README.md

+# CP3407 - Project - Team Misfortune

+This is a project assignment template for CP3407.
+The following is the list of items, which are required to be completed.

-How to edit this: test-2025
+## How to edit this [You may delete this before submitting]

 * Option-1 (tested and worked ok): PyCharm supports editing of these .md files.
 Then you need to push to the main branch or make a pull request.
 * Option-2 (tested ok): Edit and commit it directly on GitHub.
 Then any local repo copies will need to be "updated".

-# cp3407-project-v2024 template [Delete or change to your team/project name before submitting]

-This is a project assignment template for CP3407.
-The following is the list of items, which are required to be completed.

 ## How to submit [You may delete this before submitting]